Yesterday’s news that the United States and Cuba announced to normalise diplomatic relations made me look back on our recent trip to Havana.

 At Gourmet Havana, which specialises in Cuban cuisine, Gordon ordered a lobster meal and was pleased with the two huge lobster tails placed in front of him.
 In the same building, the rooftop patio offers great grilled food which can be enjoyed overlooking the city.

-Our only regret – El Guarjirito – an overpriced themed restaurant.
-I chuckled as I read this review on trip advisor: “Hard to describe this place, Cuban version of Hooters probably best does it.
-Food not very good, lighting poor, waitresses with hardly any clothes on and no social skills at all.” — an accurate description.
+Our only regret was an overpriced meal at the themed restaurant El Guarjirito.
+This review on trip advisor: “Hard to describe this place, Cuban version of Hooters probably best does it.
+Food not very good, lighting poor, waitresses with hardly any clothes on and no social skills at all.” is an accurate description.